 St. Jude scientists created a way to identify childhood cancer patients at diagnosis who are at the highest risk for developing severe obesity as adults.

-Scientists at St. Jude found an Achilles’ heel in rhabdomyosarcoma driven by a gene fusion which revealed a promising treatment approach in the lab.
+St. Jude found an Achilles’ heel in rhabdomyosarcoma driven by a gene fusion which revealed a promising treatment approach in the lab.

 Six-year plan will now commit $12.9 billion to support 2,300 jobs, among other priorities.